-Top 10 Lessons Learned in Interpersonal Skills
+10 Best Lessons in Interpersonal Skills

-My business is all about positive change, about taking what is and making it better, by improving, enhancing, simplifying, or taking it to the next level.
 For the past three decades, in both my coaching practice and my training work, I’ve been observing human behavior in personal and organizational relationships for meaningful patterns of what works and doesn’t work to bring about positive change.
-With what I’ve learned, I’ve authored or coauthored 7 books as a result of this research, my last book on influence and persuasion, and my 8th due early next year on building connections.
-My most popular work to date is ‘Dealing With People You Can’t Stand.’

 Recently, at J.D.’s request, I gave some thought to what I consider to be the top ten lessons I’ve learned about bringing out the best in people.

 - Lesson #1: Make Useful Assumptions

-- Lesson #2 Assume Positive Intent
+- Lesson #2: Assume Positive Intent

 - Lesson #3: Know What You Want